EddieAbbondanzio/eddieabbondanz.io/content/post/civic/the-revival-part-16/index.md

 thumbnail: "/post/civic/the-revival-part-16/images/thumbnail.jpg"
 ---

 Digging into the smaller details of the car has been pretty enjoyable.
-Most of the small things I'm working on aren't necessary for getting the car back on the road, but it's given me a chance to address all the smaller issues the car has had for years.
+Most of the small things I'm working on aren't necessary for getting the car back on the road, but it's given me a chance to address all the minor issues the car has had for years.

 My ultimate goal isn't to make the Civic a show car, but instead get it back into solid shape where it won't have any of the common issues that plague older cars such as cabin water leaks, electrical gremlins, etc...